HP LaptopHP Pavilion 15

 A photo of the removed parts together

-This is fully HP Pavilion 15 disassemble process, if you need the pavilion 15 service manual, please go to hp.com to download it.
+This is a fully HP Pavilion 15 disassembly process; if you need the Pavilion 15 service manual, please go to hp.com to download it.

 Related Articles